tamim662/Java-MasterClass/README.md

 ### Constructor Concept
 - Constructor allow us to initialize a object that we are going to create with some privilage(what we want to do at the time the object being created)
 - Constructor can be overloaded like methods. that means we can have more then one constructor according to the number of parameter changes.
-- We can add some default values to the constructor while object will created with some default values despite having empty constructor called.
+- We can add some default values to the constructor while object will created with some default values.

 **Here the code sample given below;**